-Progress made shall be monitored in the UNDP Enhanced Results Based Management Platform.

-Based on the initial risk analysis submitted, the risk log shall be regularly updated in ATLAS.
+- > Progress made shall be monitored in the UNDP Enhanced Results Based Managment Platform. - Based on the initial risk analysis submitted, the risk log shall be regularly updated in ATLAS.
 Risks become critical when the impact and probability are high.
+Note that for UNDP GEF projects, all financial risks associated with financial instruments such as revolving funds, microfinance schemes, or capitalization of ESCOs are automatically classified as critical on the basis of their innovative nature (high impact and uncertainty due to no previous experience justifies classification as critical).

-Based on the information recorded in Atlas, a Project Progress Report (PPR) can be generated in the Executive Snapshot.

-Other ATLAS logs can be used to monitor issues, lessons learned etc. The use of these functions is a key indicator in the UNDP Executive Balanced Scorecard.
+- Based on the information recorded in Atlas, a Project Progress Reports (PPR) can be generated in the Executive Snapshot. - Other ATLAS logs can be used to monitor issues, lessons learned etc...
+The use of these functions is a key indicator in the UNDP Executive Balanced Scorecard.